Skip to content

 • any pension contributions.

 Payslips detail this for a specific pay period.
-For example, where your staff get paid weekly, their payslip will describe this information for a week.
+For example, if you pay your staff weekly, their payslip will show the relevant information for that week.

 Payslips are also called wage slips or itemised pay statements.
-They can be in print format, electronic format as an email attachment or provided for online.
+They can be in print format, electronic format as an email attachment or provided online.
 For example, an employee or worker can log in and view or download their payslips.
 As an employer, it is up to you to choose which method suits you.
-However, employers typically produce them by using a form of payroll software.
+However, employers typically produce them by using payroll software.

 When Should an Employer Provide Staff With a Payslip?